 As the VistA system originated in the United States to respond to the needs of veterans’ hospitals, outpatient clinics and nursing homes, the Hakeem VistA-based structure needed to be customized and modified to Jordanian regulations, language, mindset and standards.
 Consequently, EHS identified the local health sector needs and requirements for a proper customized implementation of VistA in Jordan.
 Thereafter, EHS successfully conducted numerous quality tests to ascertain the capacity and efficiency of the system (i.e. drug information, localization, etc.).
 Ultimately, EHS has become a pioneer, both locally and regionally, in developing a technology solution for the national public health sector.

-According to the web resource for physicians and health professionals, Medscape, VistA-VA-CPRS is rated as the top electronic health record for 2014 and 2015, as illustrated in the figure below:
+According to the web resource for physicians and health professionals, Medscape, VistA-VA-CPRS is rated as the top electronic health record for 2016, as illustrated in the figure below:

 Figure 1: Top Rated EHRs Overall - VistA